seraphlabs-ca/SentenceMIM-demo/README.md

 ## Installation

-All data is included in repo.
+Data is NOT included in repo (see below for downloading instructions).
 You can install the required packages with the command below.

 ```